massk/HeadLines/README.md

 # Headlines
+# My study project.
+This project include newest teschnologies introduce lately for the android dfevelopemnt, such as Room, Dagger, RxAndroid.
 Room
 Is a part of Android Jetpack Libraries developed to provide architectural guidance and help make it quick and easy to build great Android apps.
 It is built as an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.